 A homeowners insurance policy covers damage from fires—like those in southern and northern California.
-And like those wildfires in California that raged throughout Napa, Lake, Sonoma, Mendocino, Butte, Tulare and Solano, it’s important for everyone to know how to file a homeowners insurance claim after disaster occurs.
+And like those wildfires in California that raged throughout Napa, Lake, Sonoma, Mendocino, Butte, Tulare and Solano, it’s important for everyone to know how to file a homeowners insurance fire claim after disaster occurs.

 Types of Insurance Coverage